Agility fun for you and your dog in Central Florida.

 It also has a Calendar of events in Florida for all the different organizations.

 Additionally, each agility organization listed in the question above has their own calendars of events.

 We have equipment from multiple different organizations.
 The competition approved equipment in the fenced ring lets you to practice safely.
 Each week different courses or exercises are setup so you don't have to move equipment around unless you want to.

 Advance Toward Titles

-With the recent COVID restrictions and cancelled trials, many organizations are promoting video options for earning titles.
+With the recent world events, many organizations are promoting video options for earning titles.
 You can use the field to record your run over an official course and send it in for Qualifying scores!

 Practice Makes Pawfect is conveniently located in east Orange County between SR 50 (Colonial), SR 520 and SR 528 (Beachline) in the Wedgefield neighborhood.